Sorry, you need to enable JavaScript to visit this website.

 The very first Parliamentary Secretariat for Youth in Malta was appointed in 1990.
 Two years later in, 1992 the Kunsill Nazzjonali taż-Żgħażagħ (KNŻ) and an Institute for Youth Studies at the University of Malta were set up.
 The former was established as a non-governmental organisation to represent the interest of young people through its member organisations while the latter was established to provide professional training for youth workers (Teuma, 2014).
 During that same year the Parliamentary Secretariat was elevated to the level of a Ministry and riding on that momentum it launched the first National Youth Policy document in 1993.
 The document recognised the value of young people as a major human resource and provided a framework and objectives for those working with young people.
 It highlighted youth information, education, employment, health, culture, family and mobility as policy priority areas.

-The policy document was revised and in 1999 a second updated version of the national youth policy was issued.
+The policy document was revised and in 1999 a second updated version of the National Youth Policy was issued.
 This version increased the targeted cohort by including young people between the age of 14 and 30 years old.
 The new document aimed at providing young people and policymakers with clear objectives in the political, social and economic development targeting a wide range of policy areas such as education, employment, health, housing, culture, intergenerational communication, sport, leisure and enterprise.

 At this point, Malta had representation on the European Steering Committee for Youth and this led to a successful application for a youth policy review by a group of experts appointed by the Council of Europe.
 The Review Team visited Malta in 2003, and later that year presented a report to the Parliamentary Secretariat (Ciorbaru, 2005).
-Following this report, the national youth policy document was revised and updated for a third time in 2004.
+Following this report, the National Youth Policy document was revised and updated for a third time in 2004.
 The priority areas for this policy document were Education; Employment; Health; Culture; Environment; Leisure; Mobility; Participation; Information Technology and Youth at Risk.
 The document also called for the establishment of a national youth agency that would replace the Youth Services Department within the Ministry of Education in monitoring the policy implementation.

-Another revision of the national youth policy was published in 2010.
+Another revision of the National Youth Policy was published in 2010.
 This was the first revision since Malta’s accession to the European Union and as such, it was rooted and reflected European Youth Policy documents.
 The definition of youth was again extended to include young people between the ages of 13 and 30 years old.
 This document intended to target the holistic development of young people and highlighted a wide range of key areas, namely, education, employment, health and wellbeing, youth justice, transition, culture and arts, community cohesion and volunteering, sports, leisure, environment and information technology.
 Most importantly it established an instrument for policy implementation – Aġenzija Żgħażagħ – the National Youth Agency (Teuma, 2014; Legal Notice 522/2010).

 In 2014, the Parliamentary Secretariat for Research, Innovation, Youth and Sport set up a youth policy advisory group to update the 2010 document and in 2015 a new youth policy document entitled 'National Youth Policy – Towards 2020.
 A Shared Vision for the Future of Young People' was published.
 This document aimed to achieve its targets through two different but interrelated strategies.
 Strategy 1 focused on the ‘core’ services and activities such as youth work and services for young people including non-formal education, participation, mobility and youth information.
-Strategy 2 is related to cross-sectoral support for young people which includes the areas of education and training; health and well-being; employment and entrepreneurship; arts and culture; social inclusion; voluntary and community activities and sports and recreational activities.
+Strategy 2 related to cross-sectoral support for young people which includes the areas of education and training; health and well-being; employment and entrepreneurship; arts and culture; social inclusion; voluntary and community activities and sports and recreational activities.